hhvm/user-documentation/guides/hack/24-XHP/05-extending.md

 * Class or interface names
 * [Generic](../generics/introduction.md) types, with type arguments

-The typechecker will raise errors if attributes are incorrect when instantiating an element (e.g. `<a href={true} />`; because XHP allows attributes to be set in other ways (e.g. `setAttribute()`) ot all probelms will be caught by the typechecker, and an `XHPInvalidAttributeException` will be thrown.
+The typechecker will raise errors if attributes are incorrect when instantiating an element (e.g. `<a href={true} />`; because XHP allows attributes to be set in other ways (e.g. `setAttribute()`), not all problems can be caught by the typechecker, and an `XHPInvalidAttributeException` will be thrown at runtime instead in those cases.

 The [`->:` operator](../operators/XHP-attribute-access.md) can be used to retrieve the value of an attribute, and Hack will understand it's type.